 'T is determined from the result of the expression.

-Lazy expressions enable you to improve performance by restricting the execution of an expressions to only those situations in which a result is needed.
+Lazy expressions enable you to improve performance by restricting the execution of an expression to only those situations in which a result is needed.

 To force the expressions to be performed, you call the method